Continuing Education Activity

 The eradication of lymphatic filariasis can lower the incidence rate of tropical pulmonary eosinophilia.
 The WHO recommends an elimination strategy for lymphatic filariasis by interrupting the transmission cycle.
 This strategy includes the administration of ivermectin with DEC or albendazole annually to the people of endemic regions.
 Since adult worms remain viable for years, the drug should be given for 4 to 6 years.
 The mosquito control strategy is also used to eliminate the vector causing lymphatic filariasis.

 It is crucial to diagnose and treat TPE in the early stage.
 Chronic TPE can result in pulmonary fibrosis and, subsequently, chronic respiratory failure even after the treatment with DEC.
 Patients with early diagnosis respond dramatically to DEC.

 Tropical pulmonary eosinophilia is an extremely rare disease in the United States.
 The patient presenting with nocturnal cough, dyspnea, wheezing, and eosinophilia on bloodwork with travel history to the filarial endemic region should undergo tests to measure serum IgE and antifilarial antibody levels.
-They should also undergo stool test to rule out other causes like Strongyloides, Toxocara, and Ascariasis.
+They should also undergo stool tests to rule out other causes like Strongyloides, Toxocara, and Ascariasis.

-The management of TPE involves an interprofessional team that consists of an infectious disease expert, pulmonologist, microbiologist, pharmacist, nurse, and a clinician.
-The clinician and nurse should take a careful history, including asking about recent travel to the endemic region, which can help in early detection of TPE.
+The management of TPE involves an interprofessional team that consists of an infectious disease expert, pulmonologist, microbiologist, pharmacist, nurse, and clinician.
+The clinician and nurse should take a careful history, including asking about recent travel to the endemic region, which can help early detection of TPE.
 The role of infectious disease experts and microbiologists is to find the exact organism causing the disease and rule out other infectious causes of pulmonary eosinophilia syndrome.
 Once the diagnosis is made, treatment with DEC has an excellent response.